5. Solyaris (1972)

 Considered BEST FILM (awarded): Academy Award, Golden Globe, David di Donatello (best foreign picture), 2 BAFTA (!!!)(Best British Film and Best Film from Any Source), National Board of Review and the New York Film Critics Circle Awards.

-David Lean awarded as the best director: Academy Award, Golden Globe, The Director’s Guild of America, National Board of Review, New York Film Critics Circle Awards.
-BAFTA did not have a category for “best director” then, but afterward, the award for best director received has been called “The David Lean Award for Best Film Directing”
+David Lean was awarded the best director: Academy Award, Golden Globe, The Director’s Guild of America, National Board of Review, and New York Film Critics Circle Awards.
+BAFTA did not have a category for “best director” then, but afterward, the award for best director received was called “The David Lean Award for Best Film Directing.”

-Alec Guiness has received the Academy Award, the Golden Globe, BAFTA, Golden Globe, National Board of Review and the New York Film Critics Circle Awards.
+Alec Guiness has received the Academy Award, the Golden Globe, BAFTA the Golden Globe, the National Board of Review, and the New York Film Critics Circle Awards.

 The Screenplay written by Carl Foreman and Michael Wilson based upon Pierre Boulle’s novel has received: Academy Award and BAFTA.
 In those days, Golden Globes did not have a category for screenplays.

 Nr.
 86 in Top 250 IMDb.

 A satire and a tragedy about human nature and the futility of war.
 During WWII, the Japanese hold British troops prisoner and ordered them to build a bridge for the Burma-Siam railway.
 Between escape, their mission as soldiers, and their role as prisoners, the British have to make a moral decision.
 Their leader negotiates with the Japanese commander that they would execute the bridge as British engineers and not as prisoners, working together for a higher purpose.
 To me, it is the greatest war film that was ever made.
 I must repeat myself, the brilliant ending has one of the most striking, stunning visual messages ever delivered in film history.